-- As of 2022, Chittenden County generates 606,554 MWh (an 19% from 511,242 in 2017) of renewable energy from a range of non-fossil fuel based, renewable energy production sites owned by utilities, private parties, and municipalities.
+- As of 2022, Chittenden County generates 606,554 MWh annually (a 19% increase from 511,242 in 2017) of renewable energy from a range of non-fossil fuel based, renewable energy production sites owned by utilities, private parties, and municipalities.
 Reliable, cost effective, and environmentally sustainable energy availability is critical to support the economy and natural resources of Chittenden County. - Equitable Access to Renewables.
 The environmental and cost saving benefits of renewable energy generation are not always equally accessible.
 Impacted communities may be left out or burdened by renewable energy generation programs because of not owning homes or living in multi-unit buildings that are not well suited for installing their own systems.
-Community solar is one way to increase ownership access to renewable energy generation because zero upfront financial investment is needed to install a community solar array.
-Community solar participation also provides savings on electricity expenses which is especially helpful for lower income households. - Peak Loads and Resilience.
-Grid resilience is valued by both residents and business.
-Vermont's weather and landscape patterns make the state vulnerable to power outages.
-Therefore, coupling distributed energy generation with battery storage systems will help to improve grid resilience.
-Moreover, as the region electrifies the heating and transportation
+Community solar (a solar project in which the benefits flow to multiple customers) is one way to increase ownership access to renewable energy generation because energy generated at one site can be shared with many people who may not own a suitable site for solar energy generation.
+Community solar participation also provides savings on electricity expenses which is especially helpful for lower income households.